dotnet/docs-aspire/docs/deployment/azure/aca-deployment.md

 # Deploy a .NET Aspire app to Azure Container Apps

 .NET Aspire apps are designed to run in containerized environments.
 Azure Container Apps is a fully managed environment that enables you to run microservices and containerized applications on a serverless platform.
-This article will walk you through creating a new .NET Aspire solution and deploying it to Microsoft Azure Container Apps using Bicep and the Azure CLI.
+This article will walk you through creating a new .NET Aspire solution and deploying it to Microsoft Azure Container Apps using the Azure Developer CLI (`azd`), the Azure CLI, or Bicep.
 You'll learn how to complete the following tasks:

 > [!div class="checklist"]
 >
-> - Provision an Azure resource group and Container Registry using Bicep and the Azure CLI
+> - Provision an Azure resource group and Container Registry
 > - Publish the .NET Aspire projects as container images in Azure Container Registry
-> - Provision a Redis container in Azure using Bicep and the Azure CLI
+> - Provision a Redis container in Azure
 > - Deploy the apps to an Azure Container Apps environment
 > - View application console logs to troubleshoot application issues